DS-100/fa25/gradproject-cv.md

 More information about the check-in meeting will be shared on Ed near the check-in meeting week.

 The rubric for this milestone is as follows:
-- Report (7%) - due March 31, 2025
+- Report (7%) - due November 5, 2025
   - Exploratory Data Analysis (1%).
   - Feature Engineering (2%).
   - Modeling Approaches (2%).
   - Preliminary Results (2%).
-- Meeting (3%) - Happening through sign-up and will be held between April 1 and April 4, 2025
+- Meeting (3%) - Happening through sign-up and will be held between November 6 and November 9, 2025
   - All members' participation in the meeting and proper explanation of the work completed, as well as a clear plan for future steps the team will take in completing the project.

-### Milestone 4: Project Report First Draft (20%) - Monday April 14, 2025
+### Milestone 4: Project Report First Draft (20%) - Wednesday, November 19, 2025

 Please see the information below on what you should aim to submit.
 You do not need to submit the code, video, and test set performance components for Milestone 6, but you are expected to submit a comprehensive written report summarizing your analysis.

 Please refer to the section on the [Final Project Report](#final-project-report) for more information on how your first draft will roughly be graded.
 Your first draft will be graded more leniently than your final submission, but we’re still looking for largely the same elements.

-Submit to the [first draft project report assignment](https://www.gradescope.com/courses/949942/assignments/5718707) on Gradescope by **11:59 pm on April 14**.
+Submit to the [first draft project report assignment](https://www.gradescope.com/courses/949942/assignments/5718707) on Gradescope by **11:59 pm on November 19**.

-### Milestone 5: External Peer Review (7%) - Monday April 21, 2025
+### Milestone 5: External Peer Review (7%) - Tuesday, November 25, 2025

 Each group will peer review a project from another group; each group will be graded together based on the feedback they provide in their review.
 Each review should include the following components: